pswpswpsw/multiple-attractor-koopman/README.md

 1. `conda create -n pykoopman python=3.10`
 2. `conda activate pykoopman`
 3. `python -m pip install -r requirements.txt`
-4. `jupyter notebook .`
+4. `jupyter notebook example.ipynb`

-Run the notebook then you will see all the figures reproduced in the paper.
+Run the [notebook](https://github.com/pswpswpsw/multiple-attractor-koopman/blob/main/example.ipynb) then you will see all the figures reproduced in the paper.

 # How to cite